 2) Inexpensive

-I’m not encouraging you to just go out and buy the most inexpensive fish, but rather to consider the price.
-When a fish dies, it can be a tragic experience for all parties involved, made especially worse when the death was not only premature, but also for an expensive fish.
+Now, I’m not suggesting you go for the cheapest fish you can find, but I’m encouraging you to be mindful of the cost.
+When a fish passes away, it can be a sad experience for everyone involved, especially when it’s not only premature but also involves an expensive fish.

 3) Easy To Find